igors48/nmdService/README.md

 3. Create envinronment variable `GAE_HOME` and set it`s value to path where GAE SDK was unzipped.

 #### Git
-7. Download and install Git
+7. Download and install Git.
+I think you can use any Git you like.
+Git executable file is needed for build process.

 #### Ant
 6. Download and install Ant from [here](http://ant.apache.org/bindownload.cgi)